Join the fastest-growing Food community on Pinterest

 - Preheat oven to 350°F (175°C).

-- Beat butter and sugar until creamy, then add egg and vanilla.
+- Beat butter and sugar until creamy, then add the egg and vanilla.

-- Mix flour, baking soda, and salt, then combine with wet ingredients.
+- Mix flour, baking soda, and salt, then combine with the wet ingredients.

 - Stir in coconut, almonds, and chocolate chips.

-- Bake 10–12 minutes until edges are lightly golden.
+- Bake for 10–12 minutes until the edges are lightly golden.

 - Cool before serving.